How to Start (and Sustain) Conversations with Diverse Candidates4 min read

 Step 3: Share Your Stories

 Sharing your stories is the obvious follow-up to taking action.
 Your goal here is to create content that promotes the activities, causes, and conversations in which you’ve invested so you can attract the attention of possible candidates and pull them into your talent pipeline.
 Also, it’s important to remember that just about anything counts as content, so you don’t have to plan a series of lengthy, heavily researched whitepapers.
-You can share a story in a tweet, short blog post, or employee testimonial on your careers page—you’re limited only by your imagination.
+Research finds that nearly a quarter of employees value social media posts from employees as a top way for organizations to show a commitment to diversity, so share a story in a tweet, short blog post, or employee testimonial on your careers page. .

 Step 4: Encourage One-on-One Conversations